 A heart murmur is not itself a disease of the heart.
 It may, however, be an indication that something is awry.
 If a murmur is observed, ask your vet to do a full diagnostic test to rule out a more serious condition.
 Some vets will recommend a cardiologist perform a checkup on your pet, including an EKG.

-Weight loss without a change in diet can be indicative of a number of serious canine conditions, including heart disease.
-Especially if the weight loss is accompanied by a potbellied appearance with a distended belly.
+Weight loss without a change in diet can indicate several serious canine conditions, including heart disease.
+Especially if the weight loss is accompanied by a pot-bellied appearance with a distended belly.

 A lifetime of regular exercise cannot be underestimated.
 It provides wellness for dogs that nothing else can.

-Your veterinarian may employ a series of techniques to determine whether your dog is suffering from heart disease.
+Your veterinarian may employ different techniques to determine whether your dog is suffering from heart disease.
 These tests and procedures may include blood work, a chest x-ray, an ECG, an echocardiogram, and a physical exam in which the vet will feel your dog’s body, listen to their heartbeat with a stethoscope, and check their gums.